Arcadier/Plugin-Coding-Tutorials/Simpler way of making Custom Fields/README.md

-# Simpler Way of Making Custom Fields
+# Secure and Simple Way of Creating Custom Fields

 ## What are Custom Fields?